awsdocs/amazon-sqs-developer-guide/doc_source/sqs-key-management.md

    Replace "service" in the above example with the *Service name* of the event source\.
 Event sources include the following services\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-key-management.html)

-1. [Create a new SSE queue](sqs-create-queue-sse.md) or [configure an existing SSE queue](sqs-configure-sse-existing-queue.md) using the ARN of your CMK\.
+1.  [configure an existing SSE queue](sqs-configure-sse-existing-queue.md) using the ARN of your CMK\.

 1. Provide the ARN of the encrypted queue to the event source\.